ABB: Ownership

-Corruption
+Controversy and litigation

-In Dec 2022, ABB was charged by the U.S. Securities and Exchange Commission (SEC) for violations of the Foreign Corrupt Practices Act (FCPA) in a bribery scheme in South Africa.
-It was ordered to pay $460 million to U.S. authorities to settle criminal and civil charges.
+In December 2022, ABB was charged by the U.S. Securities and Exchange Commission for violations of the Foreign Corrupt Practices Act in a bribery scheme in South Africa.
+It was ordered to pay a total of $460 million to U.S. authorities to settle criminal and civil charges.
 ABB paid more than $37 million in bribes to a high-ranking Eskom official to influence contracts awarded by the state-owned electric utility company for work on the Kusile Power Station project between 2014 and 2017.
 The official had influence over the awarding of contracts for power projects in the country.
-In exchange for the bribes, ABB secured a $160 million contract to provide services related to cabling and installation work at Eskom’s Kusile Power Station, one of the largest coal-fired power plants in the world.
+In exchange for the bribes, ABB secured a $160 million contract to provide services related to cabling and installation work at Eskom's Kusile Power Station, one of the largest coal-fired power plants in the world.

-In a parallel case, the DOJ fined ABB $315 million to settle criminal charges.
-ABB agreed to repay $104 million it was paid in connection with Kusile.
+In a parallel case, the United States Department of Justice fined ABB $315 million to settle criminal charges.
+ABB had to pay $75 million in civil penalties to settle the SEC's charges.
+It was fined 4 million Francs by Swiss authorities.
+ABB also agreed to repay $104 million to Eskom it was paid in connection with Kusile.

+In January 2024, the United States House Committee on Homeland Security and the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party announced an investigation into ABB regarding equipment sold to Chinese state-owned crane manufacturer ZPMC.